dotnet/iot/README.md

 .NET can be used to build applications for [IoT](https://en.wikipedia.org/wiki/Internet_of_things) devices and scenarios.
 IoT applications typically interact with sensors, displays and input devices that require the use of [GPIO pins](https://en.wikipedia.org/wiki/General-purpose_input/output), serial ports or similar hardware.

+> **IMPORTANT**: This is the GitHub repo for the libraries.
+You might want to start with our [official documentation](https://docs.microsoft.com/dotnet/iot/).

 This repository contains the [System.Device.Gpio](https://www.nuget.org/packages/System.Device.Gpio) library and implementations for various boards like [Raspberry Pi](https://www.raspberrypi.org/) and [Hummingboard](https://www.solid-run.com/nxp-family/hummingboard/).

 The repository also contains [Iot.Device.Bindings](https://www.nuget.org/packages/Iot.Device.Bindings), a growing set of community-maintained [device bindings](src/devices/README.md) for IoT components.

-**NOTE**: This repository is still in experimental stage and all APIs are subject to changes.
+> **NOTE**: This repository is still in experimental stage and all APIs are subject to changes.

 ## Hardware requirements